evizitei/NFIRS-property-loss-prediction/README.md

 They use numerical codes a lot here so the data is going to need some cleaning.
-Additionally, it's hard to explore in dbf format, so it seems worth shoving the relevant files into sqlite tables for easier querying.
-There's a useful helper script for doing this (make sure your sqlite folder exists):
+Additionally, it's hard to explore in dbf format, so it seems worth shoving the relevant files into sqlite tables with indexes for easier querying.
+There's a useful helper script for doing this
+(make sure your sqlite folder exists):

 `./bin/data_to_sqlite`